20Sunny/ChatGPT3.0/README.md

 - create the `.env` file in server folder OPENAI_API_KEY="your api"
 - paste your api key in the `.env` file like above.
--
+- replace `https://quickbot.onrender.com` to `https://localhost:5000` in script file in client folder.
-- run the server folder using
+- run the server folder using `npm start` and client using `npm dev run`
+- open `https://localhost:5173`, now application is in action.

 ## Configuration

 The app requires an OpenAI API key to function.
 To use your own key, set the `OPENAI_API_KEY` environment variable to your key before starting the app.
 For example: